Sentiment Follows Price - Funny How More People Become Bullish On Oil AFTER It Goes Up

 On September 25, we wrote an article titled, "Sentiment Follows Price: Why Oil Is Going Higher And There's Nothing You Can Do About It."
 A month later, WTI and Brent just closed at new highs of the year.

 We wrote in a section in that article on why we believed oil prices were going higher.
-The consensus obsessed over US shale's every details, and still got it wrong, but they made an even bigger mistake -- they ignored non-OPEC supplies ex-US.
+The consensus is obsessed over US shale's every details and still got it wrong, but they made an even bigger mistake - they ignored non-OPEC supplies ex-US.

 To quote what we said: